Damasta sabotage: Background

 As part of a coordinated attack with the Special Boat Service, Billy Moss, the second-in-command of the Kreipe kidnap team, was despatched back to Crete in early July by Brigadier Barker-Benfield, the new commander of Force 133 in Cairo to provide guides for the S.B.S. and to raise a small strike force to carry out a diversionary attack at the same time.

 Commanded by Major Ian Patterson MC, a force of forty-one S.B.S. raiders had been tasked by G.H.Q.M.E. to destroy petrol and fuel dumps on the island.
 The recce patrols landed on the night of 1/2 July.
 The S.B.S. attacks duly went in on the night of 22/23 July and the raiders were extracted by 29 July.
 They did a great deal of damage.
 Like the Special Air Service, it was their stock in trade to kill the enemy and destroy assets.
-At Durasi, 20,000 gallons of petrol [Estimate] had been destroyed, one truck and one staff car wrecked and two Germans killed; at Apostoloi, the tally was 35,000-40,000 gallons, ten German killed and two seriously wounded; at Veneration, 70,000 gallons [Estimate] and two Germans killed; at Armeni, thirteen Germans killed, one wounded and one staff car destroyed; at Alikianos, 6,500 gallons [Estimate] and three German killed; and at Voukolies, 20,000 gallons [Estimate] and two Germans killed including one officer.
+At Durasi, 20,000 gallons of petrol [estimate] had been destroyed, one truck and one staff car wrecked and two Germans killed; at Apostoloi, the tally was 35,000-40,000 gallons, ten German killed and two seriously wounded; at Veneration, 70,000 gallons [Estimate] and two Germans killed; at Armeni, thirteen Germans killed, one wounded and one staff car destroyed; at Alikianos, 6,500 gallons [estimate] and three German killed; and at Voukolies, 20,000 gallons [estimate] and two Germans killed including one officer.
 It cannot have been lost on Müller that a previous commander of Fortress Crete, General Andrae, had been replaced by Bräuer after the 1942 S.B.S. raid; the whole garrison therefore was brought to a high state of readiness.

-As a diversion, Moss opted to ambush enemy transport on the Heraklion- Rethymnos road with his small band of Cretan E.O.K. andartes and Russian escaped P.O.W.s.
-However, his hand was forced when, on 7 August 1944, Feldwebel Josef Olenhauer (known to the locals as "Sifis", the Greek diminutive for his name which is quite widespread in Crete) and a few men of the German garrison based in Yeni Gave (Γενί-Γκαβέ, present day Drosia - Δροσιά) went up to the village of Anogeia in search of forced labour workers.
+As a diversion, Moss opted to ambush enemy transport on the Heraklion-Rethymnos road with his small band of Cretan E.O.K. andartes and Russian escaped POWs.
+However, his hand was forced when, on 7 August 1944, Feldwebel Josef Olenhauer (known to the locals as "Sifis", the common Cretan diminutive for his name) and a few men of the German garrison based in Yeni Gave (Γενί-Γκαβέ, present day Drosia - Δροσιά) went up to the village of Anogeia in search of forced labour workers.
 Olenhauer ordered his men to round up selected males with the aim of forcing them to march towards Rethymno.
 The villagers refused to conform, hence fifty were taken hostage in retribution.
 While on its way to Rethymno, the column was ambushed by local ELAS guerrillas, who attacked the German detachment at a location called Sfakaki (Σφακάκι), freeing the hostages and killing all the Germans.
 Despite the success of the move, the villagers of Anogeia feared that reprisals from the Germans were imminent and therefore took to the mountains joining the local andartes.
 It was only a matter of time before there was a retaliatory response in force.